 When temperatures soar and days become almost unbearable, there’s nothing more annoying than a buzzing noise from the one thing that should keep you from melting.
 Of course, newer air conditioner tends to be quieter than older ones, but anything louder than a low hum is an indication of trouble brewing.
-Buzzing sounds from your AC could have a plethora of meanings; some are simple and require simple fixes, while others require you to call air conditioning system professionals due to their complex nature.
+Buzzing sounds from your AC could have a plethora of meanings; some are simple and require simple fixes, while others require you to call an AC repair company due to their complex nature.
 This a round-up of what might be causing your AC to buzz and what to do about it.

 A frozen AC will likely cause buzzing sounds.
 There are various reasons why your AC is frozen up.
 Dirty filters can impede airflow interfering with how an AC should function.
 Proper air flow ensures that the cold coil stays warm and above freezing point.
 Check your AC air filters and ensure the registers are both open and clear.
 Low refrigerant can also cause the AC to freeze by causing the coils to go too cold.
 If yours is a window AC unit, you can use a hairdryer to unfreeze the unit.
 Alternatively, turn the AC unit off to let it thaw.
 For persistent AC freezing problems, call your technician.

 Damaged or missing feet is another explanation why your AC keeps producing that annoying sound.
 The compressor in your AC is mounted within the unit’s base and sits on small rubber feet known as isolation feet.
 With continued use and over time, the feet may crack or disintegrate which causes the compressor to lose balance.
 As a result, the unit buzzes when operating.
 The solution here is to simply replace the isolation feet.